SerhatSerce/atm-simulator-java/README.md

-# Library Management API (Spring Boot)

-A simple **Library Management REST API** built with **Java, Spring Boot and PostgreSQL**.
+# ATM Simulator (Java)

-This project demonstrates how a backend application can be structured using **layered architecture** with clear separation between **Controller, Service, Repository and Entity layers**.
+Console-based ATM simulation built with Java using OOP and layered architecture principles.
+This project demonstrates how a simple banking ATM system can be structured using clean separation of concerns such as **Model, Repository, Service, and UI layers**.

 ---

 # Features

-* Add book
-* List all books
-* Update book
-* Delete book
-* DTO based request structure
-* Input validation
-* Layered architecture (Controller → Service → Repository)
+- Multi-user login (PIN based authentication)
+- Balance inquiry
+- Deposit money
+- Withdraw money
+- Basic input validation
+- Layered architecture (Model, Repository, Service, UI)

 ---